Why UK Start-Ups are Staying at Home

 58% of people surveyed cited their main reason for setting up a business in their hometown as familiarity with the area.
 Moving to a new city to set up your business brings all kinds of challenges, not least the time it takes to get to know the people and the place.
 This shows that many people are making the decision to stay in their home city and take advantage of the fact they know it so well.

 Aside from the familiarity and comfort of being at home, business owners showed that their decisions were based on more than just local knowledge, in fact, 36% said the city they chose was well suited for business in their industry.
 This shows that there are vibrant hubs for business all over the UK and the capital isn’t the only place where business owners can find a nurturing environment.

-Many of us feel a certain type of pride when it comes to the place we grew up, and this has also influenced decision making.
+Many of us feel a certain type of pride when it comes to the place we grew up, and this has also influenced decision-making.
 The people of Liverpool, home of The Beatles and one time ‘European Capital of Culture’, came out on top as the most likely to be inspired by their city.
-79.2% of people from the Merseyside city said that their start-up had been positively impacted by their hometown.
+79.2% of people from Merseyside City said that their start-up had been positively impacted by their hometown.

 Cost of Living

 For many people in the UK, the idea of heading to London and starting up a new business is a fairytale story.
 However, the streets aren’t always paved with gold for entrepreneurs, and life in the big city can be financially demanding for anyone, let alone business owners.
 Perhaps taking this into account, 21% of people said they chose to start their business in their hometown because the cost of living is cheaper.